-There is, as mentioned elsewhere in these pages, a body of opinion (voiced, among others, by the Dragon Lady Who Used To Operate Out Of The Other End Of I Block) to the effect that Hughesy is, if not travel-averse, at least travel-reluctant.
+There is, as mentioned elsewhere, a body of opinion (voiced, among others, by the Dragon Lady Who Used To Operate Out Of The Other End Of I Block) to the effect that Hughesy is, if not travel-averse, at least travel-reluctant.

-This might be seen as a fair conclusion based on the fact that, for several years after we'd finished constructing the Little House of Concrete was complete, Hughesy didn't engage in significant travel activities until 'Er Indoors appeared on the scene.
+This might be seen as a fair conclusion based on the fact that for several years after we'd finished constructing the Little House of Concrete was complete, Hughesy didn't engage in significant travel activities until 'Er Indoors appeared on the scene.

-The travel-hiatus over those years was, however, the result of economic factors rather than an inbuilt aversion to travel per se.
+However, the travel-hiatus resulted from economic factors rather than an inbuilt aversion to travel per se.